Understanding Hormones: A Guide to Balancing Your Body Naturally

 HPA Axis and Blood Sugar Regulation

 The HPA Axis stands for: the hypothalamic-pituitary-adrenal axis, As the name implies it involves the hypothalamus, the anterior lobe of the pituitary gland, and the adrenal glands.
 This is a main component of the stress response.
 Our thyroid is also connected and affected by the release of the hormones from our stress response.
 Due to our busy stressful lives, diet and environment our HPA axis is usually skewed and working in a high stress mode.
 Stress can come in many forms.
 Whether it be physical, such as injury and illness, or emotional, the body perceives stress as a threat to homeostasis.
+Poor sugar regulation is a huge factor in the HPA disruption.

 We are all familiar with the term “hormones”.
 Hormones are released from our endocrine system and the HPA axis is a triangle of three key endocrine glands that help the body regulate cortisol levels (our stress hormone) and maintain homeostasis.